 This will also be a review of the technical aspects of Camp Like a Girl and The Vanual.

 Insulating a Cargo Van

 The most important aspect of creating a mould-free camper is the insulation.
 Here is the key point: no water vapour can enter the wall cavity.
-With exterior metal walls, as soon as you are heating the van to the point where the exterior wall will be dewpoint, you have a serious risk of condensation and mould in the walls.
+With exterior metal walls, as soon as you are heating the van to the point where the exterior wall will hit dewpoint, you have a serious risk of condensation and mould in the walls.
 So again, to keep it simple, no water can enter the walls if you plan to heat your camper when it's cold.

 However, just the foam on its own will not be airtight.
-You can used canned spray foam to fill in the gaps if that is tolerable for you.
+You can use canned spray foam to fill in the gaps if that is tolerable for you.
 It is not chemical-free but I have found it odourless once dry.
 Handi-Foam is the safest one, as it is GreenGuard Gold certified.